WattyRev/less-learn-stuff/README.md

 Keep your colors, sizes, and other concepts consistent by saving them to variables.
 View `less/variables.less` as an example.

 ## Nesting styles
-Reduce the amount of code you write, and improve the organization of your styles by nesting, but beware of the potential pitfalls of unnecessary nesting.
+Reduce the amount of code you write, and improve the organization of your styles by nesting, but beware of the potential pitfalls of unnecessary or complex nesting.
 View `less/nested-styles.less` as an example.

 ## Mixins
 Use mixins to copy styles from one class to another, or to create a shared set of styles to be used in multiple contexts.
 View `less/mixins.less` as an example.

 ## Functions
 Less functions provide a lot of power allowing you to create reusable styling scripts, or to generate large amounts of repetitive styles in a few lines.
 View `less/functions.less` as an example.

+## Q&A
+**What are we missing out on by using Less instead of Sass?**
+Sass has some very powerful tools like Sprite management, but sprites are not very useful unless we support older browsers (IE8-).
+Most other features of Sass have an equilivant in Less.
+Transitioning between Sass and Less is very easy as a developer, so our choice doesn't really limit our pool of developer candidates.
+In the end, we are not missing out on much, but are gaining a simpler setup since Less is run using Node instead of Ruby.